9 Birds That Start With U

 - Scientific Name: Strix uralensis

-- Habitat: Boreal forests of Europe and Asia
+- Habitat: Forests across Europe and Asia

 3. Ultramarine Flycatcher